 It's absolute insanity.

-And so if you're able to, after you pay your 60, 62 cents out of every dollar, which is pretty much what I pay, not having exactly the longest list of deductions, although I have some legal, of course.
+And so if you're able to, after you pay your 60, 62 cents out of every dollar, which is pretty much what I pay, not having exactly the longest list of deductions, although I have some, legal, of course, you pay a significant amount, percentage of every dollar you make goes to government in some way, shape, matter, or form.

 You also have county taxes.

-I work in the city, I pay city taxes.
+I pay city taxes.

-You know, everybody takes their chunk, everybody takes a bite.
+You know, everybody takes their chunk.

-And now she says she wants to levy a 65% tax if you die to make it harder for people that have actually been able to pay their taxes, work their whole lives, save a little bit of the money, and give it back to their kids, or give it to whatever charity they want to give it to.
+And now she says she wants to levy a 65% tax if you die to make it harder for people that have actually been able to pay their taxes, work their whole lives, save a little bit of the money, and give it back to their kids or give it to whatever charity they want to give it to.

-They want she wants to come in and take another 65% chunk out of it.
+She wants to come in and take another 65% chunk out of it.

-Now originally she was proposing 45% of top rate death tax.
+Now, originally, she was proposing 45% of top-rate death tax.

 Now she wants it even higher.

-And my question is at one point does this not become licensed stealing?
+And my question is, at one point, does this not become licensed stealing?

 Because that's exactly what it is.